 • Eyeshield 21 (2004)

-And have you watched any of these football/soccer anime?
-Do you like this anime style?
+Have you watched any of these football animes?
+Do you like this style of anime?
 Leave your comments and share with your friends.
 We also recommend reading: